Email invoicing

 <ToIntermediator>EMAIL</ToIntermediator>- TEAPPS:

-There are four options available for senders to choose how their emails are delivered.
-These email settings can be modified via the UI or through the PATCH /v1/company/settings API method.
+Senders can choose from four options for how invoice emails are delivered.
+These settings can be modified through the UI or using PATCH /v1/company/settings.

-Send all invoice emails with a link to download the PDF
+Send all invoice emails with a download link

-Selecting this option means the invoice email will include a link to download the invoice from the Maventa service, from a email invoice display page.
+The invoice email includes a link to download the invoice from Maventa.
 A passcode is included in the email, which the recipient must enter to access the invoice.
-When the recipient opens the invoice via the link, the sender receives a notification email, provided notifications are enabled.
+When the recipient opens the invoice via the link, the sender receives a notification email (if notifications are enabled).

-Please note: the link to the hosting service is valid for 90 days after invoice due date.
-After this period, the recipient will be asked to contact the sender to get the copy of the invoice.
+The download link is valid for 90 days after the invoice due date.
+After this period, the recipient needs to contact the sender for a copy of the invoice.

 Send all invoice emails with attachments

-Seleting this option means that invoice emails will have the PDF image and other files as attachments.
-If the total size exceeds 5 MB, there will instead be a download link.
-In Finland, a virtual barcode is included in the email body when sending with this option.
+Invoice emails include the PDF image and other files as attachments.
+If the total size exceeds 5 MB, a download link is included instead.
+In Finland, a virtual barcode is included in the email body.

 Send all invoice emails with merged PDF attachments

-Selecting this option means that all PDF attachments and the PDF image are combined into a single PDF file.
-If the total size exceeds 5 MB, the email will include a download link instead.
+All PDF attachments and the PDF image are combined into a single PDF file.
+If the total size exceeds 5 MB, the email includes a download link instead.
 In Finland, a virtual barcode is added to the email body.

 Send all invoice emails with invoice objections

-Please note: the link to the hosting service is valid for 90 days after invoice due date.
+The link to the hosting service is valid for 90 days after the invoice due date.

-To enable XML attachment for email invoice, use the email_settings[xml_format] parameter in the POST /v1/invoicesrequest and specify the desired XML format (see list of available formats in the Swagger documentation).
+To enable XML attachment, use the email_settings[xml_format] parameter in the POST /v1/invoices request and specify the desired XML format (see the Swagger documentation for available formats).

-When this parameter is provided, the invoice will be sent only via email.
+When this parameter is provided, the invoice is sent only via email.
 The email route is forced, and no other delivery channels are attempted even if the email sending fails.

-- If an XML file is attached to the email, a separate PDF will not be attached.
+- If an XML file is attached to the email, a separate PDF is not attached.

-- Exception: if the selected XML format supports embedding a PDF (e.g., UBL based format), the PDF image will be included inside the XML file.
+- Exception: if the selected XML format supports embedding a PDF (e.g., UBL-based formats), the PDF image is included inside the XML file.

-- If the sender’s email sending setting allows invoice download via a link, the PDF will still be available from the link, even if it is not attached to the email.
+- If the sender’s email setting uses a download link, the PDF is still available from the link even if it is not attached to the email.

 - The maximum allowed email size is 5 MB.
-If the total email size exceeds this limit, the invoice sending will fail with an proper error message.
+If the total size exceeds this limit, invoice sending fails with an error message.

-The cost of sending email with XML attachment is the same as for sending an e-invoice in the respective country.
+The cost of sending an email with an XML attachment is the same as sending an e-invoice in the respective country.

 Header image requirements